delphi-ai/embed-sso-example/README.md

     ```

     ```javascript
-    // Usage
     const delphiSSO = new DelphiSSOSender('delphi-frame', 'your_jwt_token');
     delphiSSO.initialize().catch((e) => console.error('[DelphiSSO] Init failed:', e));
     ```

     Note:

-    - Do not read `iframe.contentWindow.location` or `iframe.contentWindow.document` on cross‑origin iframes; browsers block this by design (SOP).
+    - Do not read `iframe.contentWindow.location` or `iframe.contentWindow.document` on cross‑origin iframes; browsers block this by design due to Same-Origin Policy.
-    - Always use a specific `targetOrigin` (e.g., `https://www.delphi.ai` or your custom domain), not `*` in production.
+    - Always use a specific `targetOrigin` (e.g., `https://www.delphi.ai` or your custom domain), not a wildcard (`*`) in production.
-    - For deeper context, see `delphi-frontend/docs/sso-iframe-sop-troubleshooting.md`.

 4.  **Same-Origin Policy Compliance:** Never attempt to read `iframe.contentWindow.location` or `iframe.contentWindow.document` from a cross-origin Delphi embed, as browsers will block these operations for security reasons.
-Always use `postMessage` with a specific `targetOrigin` for cross-origin communication.
+Use `postMessage` with a specific `targetOrigin` for cross-origin communication.

-    For detailed troubleshooting on SOP-related issues, see: [`delphi-frontend/docs/sso-iframe-sop-troubleshooting.md`](../delphi-frontend/docs/sso-iframe-sop-troubleshooting.md)

 By following these guidelines and best practices, you'll ensure a secure and efficient SSO implementation.